zed-industries/zed/docs/src/configuring-zed.md

 By default no proxy will be used, or Zed will attempt to retrieve proxy settings from environment variables, such as `http_proxy`, `HTTP_PROXY`, `https_proxy`, `HTTPS_PROXY`, `all_proxy`, `ALL_PROXY`.

-For example, to set a `http` proxy, add the following to your settings:
+For example, to set an `http` proxy, add the following to your settings:

 ```json
 {